 This measure measures the degree to which development cooperation providers promote country ownership over development interventions by aligning project objectives to recipient-country priorities or national planning tools.
 To so do, we use data from Indicator 1.a1, reported in the Global Partnership for Effective Development Cooperation (GPEDC) 2018 monitoring round, which measures the proportion of new development interventions that draw their objectives from country-led results frameworks.
-For this indicator, recipient countries report to GPEDC on up to six development interventions of significant size (\$100,000 and above) approved during the year of reference.21 Specifically, this indicator measures the number of times https://www.oecd.org/officialdocuments/publicdisplaydocumentpdf/?cote=DCD/DAC/STAT(2020)44/ADD2/FINAL&docLangu age=En.
+For this indicator, recipient countries report to GPEDC on up to six development interventions of significant size (\$100,000 and above) approved during the year of reference.
+Specifically, this indicator measures the number of times recipients state that objectives are drawn from their own priorities (a 'yes' response), divided by the number of projects reported.
+More detail on the GPEDC indicators is available in the technical companion.